2025–26 Indiana Hoosiers men's basketball team

-The 2025–26 Indiana Hoosiers men's basketball team represents Indiana University in the 2025–26 NCAA Division I men's basketball season.
-They are led by first-year head coach, Darian DeVries.
-The team plays its home games at Simon Skjodt Assembly Hall in Bloomington, Indiana, as a member of the Big Ten Conference.
+The 2025–26 Indiana Hoosiers men's basketball team represented Indiana University in the 2025–26 NCAA Division I men's basketball season.
+They were led by first-year head coach Darian DeVries.
+The team played its home games at Simon Skjodt Assembly Hall in Bloomington, Indiana, as a member of the Big Ten Conference.
 Instead of the traditional Hoosier Hysteria, the season began with a new event called Hoosier Hoops on Kirkwood.
 The block party took place on October 2, 2025, on Kirkwood Avenue in downtown Bloomington.

+The Hoosiers found themselves in a promising position to make the NCAA tournament for the first time since 2023 by starting 17–8; however, IU had lost five of their last six regular season games.
+Finishing 10th in the conference, IU earned the No. 10 seed and faced off against No. 15 seed Northwestern, but fell 61–74.
+The Hoosiers' season concluded with an overall record of 18–14, and 9–11 in Big Ten play.
+IU missed the NCAA tournament for the third straight year, ending up in the First Four out.
+On March 15, 2026, IU announced that they would not participate in any postseason tournaments, bringing the first year under Devries to a close.

 Previous season

 By missing out on the 2025 NCAA Tournament, the Woodson era came to a close.
 Turning down other post-season tournament invites, the Hoosiers finished with an overall record of 19–13, and 10–10 in Big Ten Conference play.